yang5hi/Pitch_Pyfect/README.md

 - **Beats Per Measure**
 	There is no difference between beats per measure.
 All three genres compose using 4 beats per measure.
 (This chart didn’t tell us much)

-**Final Conclusions**
+**Conclusions**

 After comparing the 3 genres in terms of song structure, we found rock and pop to be similar.
 However, we did find a few differences when it came to hip-hop.

 - If you want to compose a typical rock song, choose G, C, D, A and make your key signature major.
 Set your valence anywhere between 0 and 1.
 Rock songs can be happy, 		sad, or anywhere in between.
 Also, make sure your song is around 100-140bpm.